Given an integer array nums

 be the length of the longest increasing subsequence ending at index i

-, then we can extend the longest increasing subsequence ending at j
+, it means we can extend the longest increasing subsequence ending at j

 n = len(nums)